IslamAlsawaftah/reading-notes/MVC.md

 #### Model layer represent the objects in our Application.
 Model is also a class which has all the objects and its properties and methods defined in it.

 #### View Layer has all the html controls which define the UI of the application.
-Here in MVC, we don’t have drag and drop option for controls as we don’t use server controls.
+Here in MVC, we donâ€™t have drag and drop option for controls as we donâ€™t use server controls.
 Instead we use Razor Engine available with Visual Studio by default which helps in rendering the View.
 Views are files with .cshtml extensions. .cshtml contain both html and server code.
-And also, using ‘@’, we can access C# code so that in our page which can access server side dynamic data.
+And also, using â€˜@â€™, we can access C# code so that in our page which can access server side dynamic data.

 #### Controller basically handles the request from user.
 It is the heart of the MVC application as everyone say.
 It is responsible to handle the request and return a response to user by loading appropriate View with data from Model.
 Controller is nothing but a class with a group of methods called actions.
 And Every action method returns view.
 A View can be anything like it can be xml or html or JSON etc. Controller maps the incoming user requests to appropriate Controller actions with the help of process called Routing.